 “How is it possible that mathematics, a product of human thought that is independent of experience, fits so excellently the objects of physical reality?”
 Albert Einstein.

 In 1939, at Cambridge University, Ludwig Wittgenstein was lecturing on the Philosophy of Mathematics.
 By this time, with messianic certainty, he was adamant that mathematics was just a lot of linguistic convention, a bunch of tautologies based on definitions and word play.
 He thought that seeking mathematical proofs, along with the quest to develop a mathematics without inconsistencies, was fruitless.
-Wittgenstein, teaching mathematics, was essentially against mathematics.
+He essentially taught against mathematics.

-At the same time, Alan Turing, perhaps the most important mathematician of his time, was also at Cambridge, teaching a course in mathematical logic.
+At the same time, Alan Turing, soon to be one of the great mathematicians of all time, was also at Cambridge, teaching a course in mathematical logic.
 He was also a student in Wittgenstein’s class.
-He had proven certain mathematical truths that would eventually be very important in code breaking during the war, and to the future of computer programming.
-He could not agree that being mathematically inconsistent didn’t matter.
+He had proven certain mathematical truths that would eventually be very important for code breaking during the coming war, and for the future of computer programming.
+He could not agree that being mathematical inconsistent didn’t matter.

 “The real harm of a system that contains a contradiction, will not come in unless there is an application, in which case a bridge may fall down or something of the sort.”

 Turing and Wittgenstein debated each and every class.
 The other students were bystanders.
-Wittgenstein would cancel class if Turing didn’t show up.
-Turing gradually realized that Wittgenstein saw debate, itself, as meaningless.
-He eventually stopped going to the class.
+Wittgenstein would cancel class if Turing wasn’t going to show up.
+Turing gradually realized that Wittgenstein considered debate, itself, as meaningless.
+He eventually stopped going.

 The Vienna circle philosopher, Moritz Schlick, told his friend Albert Einstein of his allegiance to Wittgenstein’s thinking, finding all philosophy ‘superfluous’ and all metaphysical thinking meaningless.
-Schlick was the dean of the Vienna school of ‘logical positivists’, philosophers who tried to believe that only in observation, verified by experiment was true.
-They just did not believe that thinking, itself, could lead to truth.
+Schlick was the dean of the Vienna school of ‘logical positivists’, philosophers who tried to believe that only observations, verified by experiment, could be considered true.
+They did not believe that conceptual theory could lead to truth.

 Einstein, like Turing, could not agree.
-He studied the philosophers Kant and Mach enormously helpful in finding truth.
-He continuously defended the role of both experiment and theory in scientific advancement.
+He found the philosophers such as Kant and Mach very helpful.
+He defended the role of both experiment and theory in scientific advancement.
 It was not one or the other.
 All living creatures used thinking in some way!
-Concepts, as well as facts, theory as well as data were necessary.
+Concepts, as well as observations, theory as well as data, were necessary.

 Turing’s legacy is computers, Einstein’s is space travel.

-Computers that have logical inconsistencies of programming will crash.
+Computers that have logically inconsistent programming will crash.

-Space ships, traveling over a billion miles to encircle and land on asteroids, with inaccurate calculations of fuel and trajectory will crash.
+Space ships, with inaccurate calculations of fuel and trajectory, traveling millions of miles to encircle and land on asteroids, will crash.

-The SpaceX robot-guided Falcon 9 rockets ride into sun-synchronous orbit, deliver satellites to geo-synchronous orbit at the speed of a bullet, and then return, decelerating from a velocity of 120,000 feet per second to a velocity of zero, in a matter of minutes, landing, intact, on a platform that is 60 square yards in size, floating at sea.
+The SpaceX robot-guided Falcon 9 rockets ride into sun-synchronous orbit, deliver satellites to geo-synchronous orbit, at the speed of a bullet, and then return, decelerating from 120,000 feet per second to zero feet per second, in a matter of minutes, rotating elegantly from head-first to feet-first, and landing, intact, on a platform 60 square yards in size, floating at sea.

 Mathematics, a product independent of human experience, is the pilot.

 “What then is time?
 If no one asks me, I know what it is.
 If I wish to explain it to him who asks, I do not know.”
-St. Augustine.
+St. Augustine of Hippo.

-Everywhere in the archeology of Earth, in the pyramids of Giza, the stones of Stonehenge, the observatory of Chichen Itza, and the temples of Macchu Piccu, humans have worshiped the heavens.
+Everywhere in archeology, in the pyramids of Giza, the stones of Stonehenge, or the observatory of Chichen Itza, humans have worshiped the heavens.
 But not the sun or the moon or the stars themselves.
-No, we have been worshiping their periodicity.
-We have been worshipping, with reverence and gratitude the mysterious truth of nature . . . the past informs the future.
-This truth, we seem to know, is our essential gift for existence.
+No, humans have been worshiping their . . . predictability.
+Humans express reverence for this mysterious truth of nature . . . the past informs the future.
+And for their gift of memory, humans give gratitude to the . . . gods.

 “Suppose indeed that human beings travel through life as in a “time ship” that like a spaceship has a prow and a stern and room inside for us to move around“.
-Nicholas Humphrey, A History of the Mind.
+A History of the Mind, 2008

-One physicist, Richard A. Muller, in Now, the Physics of Time, suggests that time very much does exist, and moves forward in the ongoing expansion of SpaceTime that has been happening since the Big Bang.
+One physicist, Richard A. Muller, suggests that time very much does exist, and moves forward in the ongoing expansion of SpaceTime that has been happening since the Big Bang.

-NOW may be what rides the crest of this wave of new space-time of our expanding Universe, and we, with our conscious awareness, unique riders on this surf.
+NOW may be what rides the crest of this wave of new SpaceTime being created by our ever expanding Universe, and we, with our conscious awareness, unique riders on this surf.

 There is singing, and then there is singing.
 Bob Dylan does singing.
 Listen to ‘House of the rising Sun’, on his very first album.